Welcome to the first Hero workout from my “Hero Workout Series”!

 Row 30 calories

 Bodyweight Back squat, 10 reps

-My suggestion for beginners, intermediate and advanced athletes are the following:
+My suggestion for the Zeus workout for beginners, intermediate and advanced athletes are the following:

 - don’t worry about the running clock.